 Perhaps owing to a mix of patriotism among Chinese movie-goers, and the relative lack of competition this summer, Ne Zha smashed box office records.
 It’s now not only the highest-grossing animated film in Chinese history, but also one of the top movies across all genres.
-Even a Communist Party mouthpiece published a piece asking party cadres to “channel [their] inner Ne Zha”.
+A Communist Party mouthpiece even published a piece asking party cadres to “channel [their] inner Ne Zha.”

 Want to learn more about Ne Zha?
 Read our review of the film!

 7. Send Me to the Clouds